avnet-iotconnect/avnet-iotc-mtb-psoc-edge-voice-assistant/README.md

 ## Running The Demo

+This section will focus on running the **Smart Lights Demo** option in the [common.mk](common.mk) with our custom /IOTCONNECT application.
+If running the **LED Demo** or the **Cook Top Demo**, the application will only report the basic voice command events, and will not track the light levels.

-- After a few seconds, the device will connect to /IOTCONNECT, and begin sending telemetry packets similar to the example below:
+- Afew seconds after executing the application, the device will connect to /IOTCONNECT, and begin sending telemetry packets similar to the example below:
 ```
->: {"d":[{"d":{"version":"1.0.0","ll_kitchen":0,"ll_bedroom":0,"ll_living_room":10,"event":"","has_event":false,"microphone_active":true}}]}
+>: {"d":[{"d":{"version":"S-1.1.0","ll_kitchen":0,"ll_bedroom":0,"ll_living_room":10,"event":"","has_event":false,"microphone_active":true}}]}
 ```

 - Speak the wake word "OK Infineon" and one of the commands from this